NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/monitor-tunnels/logs.md

 ### Performance considerations

 - The logging session will only be held open for one hour.
 All logging systems introduce some level of performance overhead, and this limit helps prevent longterm impact to your tunnel's end-to-end latencies.
-- When streaming logs for a high throughput tunnel, Cloudflare intentionally prioritizes service stability over log delivery.
+- When streaming logs for a high throughput tunnel, Khulnasoft intentionally prioritizes service stability over log delivery.
 To reduce the number of dropped logs, try [requesting fewer logs](#filter-logs).
 To ensure that you are seeing all logs, [view logs on the server](/cloudflare-one/connections/connect-networks/monitor-tunnels/logs/#view-logs-on-the-server) instead of streaming the logs remotely.